NifTK/NiftyNet/doc/source/config_spec.md

 Interpolation order of the network outputs.

 ###### `dataset_to_infer`
-String specifies which dataset ('Training', 'Validation', 'Inference') to compute inference for.
+String specifies which dataset ('training', 'validation', 'inference') to compute inference for.
-By default 'Inference' dataset is used.
+By default 'inference' dataset is used.

 ### EVALUATION